mfaizan25/Lending-Club-Credit-Risk/README.md

 classifier to predict default."
 That's a data science exercise, not a credit risk one.

-This project asks a different question: if you were the analyst inside a bank holding this loan portfolio, what would you actually need to report to leadership?
+This project asks a different question: if I would be the analyst inside a bank holding this loan portfolio, what would I actually need to report to leadership?

 Not "will this loan default" — but *is our pricing right, how much